San Benito County

 Community Health & Equity

-Contact us at che@sanbenitocountyca.gov to share your vision about community health and equity for San Benito County.
+Contact us at che@sanbenitocountyca.gov and help shape the future of health and equity in San Benito County.

 diverse array of public and private organizations and community members looking to identify and address priority health issues.
 SBCCH brings